OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-07.md

 ## 2 Kings 7:20

-And so it happened to him, for the people trampled on him at the gate, and he died.
+And indeed, this is what occurred to him: the people trampled on him at the gate, and he died.